How To Make the Absolute Best French Toast Casserole

 How To Store French Toast Casserole

-Store any leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat in the oven or microwave before serving.
+Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Reheat in the oven or microwave until warmed through.

 Tips To Make French Toast Casserole

-• For an extra flavor boost, add a splash of orange or almond extract to the egg mixture.
+• Add a splash of orange or almond extract for extra depth of flavor.

-• If you prefer a sweeter dish, increase the amount of brown sugar in the custard.
+• For a sweeter casserole, slightly increase the brown sugar in the custard.

 Health And Benefits Of This Recipe